sug0/irc-cpp/README.md

     # run with pipe (will send the bot's output to 'bot.out')
     $ make run_pipe

-    # run with system log (sends output to /var/log/syslog,
+    # run with system log (sends output to '/var/log/syslog',
     # or anywhere else you might have configured in rsyslog)
     $ make run_syslog

-    # kill (or type '.quit' on the irc channel)
+    # kill (or type '.quit' on the irc channel, granted you need
+    # to have your host configured in 'config.h' , to prevent this
+    # command from being abused by the average user)
     $ make kill

 # usage